A response to Cancer Research UK

 5. Mr Scott states that ‘All animals used in our research are under the supervision of trained animal technicians who are responsible for the animals’ welfare’.

 Animal Aid’s Victims of Charity report describes the considerable animal suffering involved in cancer research.
 Animals may be exposed to further distress caused by neglect and carelessness.
 Such ‘infringements’ are common in laboratories licensed to conduct animal experiments.
-A Home Office report, covering 2009-10, detailed mice being starved to death, killed by overheating, and used by experimenters to practise abdominal stitching techniques.
+A Home Office report, for 2016 detailed mice dying due to a lack of water or food, mice suffocating in cages and some animals undergoing unauthorised procedures.
 The public should be given the chance to decide for themselves what constitutes animal cruelty.
 This leads on to the last point below.

 6. Mr Scott states that ‘many of the animals used in our research are fruit flies, or other small organisms such as microscopic worms or zebrafish.
 Researchers use these animals because they are good models for human cells.
 Some researchers work with mice, in cases where it is essential to use a mammal as a model’.